PhantomCybernetics/phntm_bridge_docs/file-extraction.rst

 - Thanks to the standalone Bridge Agent design, it is possible to extract files from all parts of a distributed system.
   One Agent instance needs to be installed on every component.

-Configuration options
+Configuration Options
 """""""""""""""""""""

 .. include:: config-blocks/file-extraction.rst

-How it works
+How it Works
 """"""""""""

 .. image:: ./img/file-extraction.svg